OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### replace(s, s or p find, s replace)

 Returns the string obtained by replacing the find string with the replace string in the inputted string.
 For example, `"The cow jumps over the moon and moos".replace("oo", "ee")` returns the string “The cow jumps over the meen and mees”.
-Find can be a regex pattern; if so, replace can also contain capture groups declared in find.
+Find can be a regex pattern.
+For example, `"The cow jumps over the moon and moos".replace(/\s+/, "_")` will return “The_cow_jumps_over_the_moon_and_moos”.

 You cannot find or replace nulls with this, as null is not a string.
 You can instead:

 1. Facet by null and then bulk-edit them to a string, or
-2. Transform the column with an expression such as `if(value==null,'new',value)`
+2. Transform the column with an expression such as `if(value==null,"new",value)`.

 ###### replaceChars(s, s find, s replace)